newfies-dialer/python-msspeak/README.rst

 Python Microsoft Speak
 ----------------------

-python-mstranslate is a library to produce a text-to-speech file using `Microsoft Translate`_ web services.
+python-msspeak is a library to produce a text-to-speech file using `Microsoft Translate`_ web services.

 In order to utilize this service you must sign up for Microsoft Translator service and register an application.
 More information on creating a Microsoft account is located at the `getting started with Microsoft Translator API`_ page.